dadyownes15/DIS_project/README.md

 3. **Access the Web Interface**
    - Once the server is running, access the application through your web browser at [http://127.0.0.1:5000](http://127.0.0.1:5000).

-## Navigating Our Beutiful Website
+## Navigating Our Beautiful Website

 Our website is designed to be straightforward and easy to use:
 1. **Select a University:** Choose a university from the list provided.